 We’ll let you in on Italy’s last secret: an island between the shores of Sicily and the tides of Tunis, which according to the owner of new hotel Sikelia, has ‘the stars of Africa, the silence, but the food of Palermo’.
-Even now, Giulia Pazienza Gelmetti, a former basketball player turned boutique hotelier, has to point out Pantelleria on the map to most people, even most Italians.
-But after reading her guide to the best volcanic sites, the Pantescan dish to try before you die, and where to stay up until 3am drinking wine with the locals, you’ll need no further encouragement on how to be led astray this summer.
+Even now, Giulia Pazienza Gelmetti, a former basketball player turned boutique hotelier, has to point out Pantelleria on the map.
+But after reading our guide to the best volcanic sites, the Pantescan dish to try before you die, and where to stay up until 3am drinking wine with the locals, you’ll need no further encouragement on how to be led astray this summer.
 Welcome to 2019’s most hotly tipped destination…

 So you started life as a basketball player…